Updated March 15, 2020

 Our intention is to offer a reconciliation policy guided by basic principles of Zen Buddhism such as non-separation, interdependence, compassion for all beings, and upholding the precepts.
 Reconciliation is one practice by which we actualize these principles.
 Our hope is that a reconciliation policy provides a framework or container for whatever needs to occur, supporting everyone involved.
 That framework or container includes the following:

-- NO ONE VERSION OF THE TRUTH: Acknowledging that each of us has our story about the events around us and that no one story encapsulates the truth.
+No one version of the events that occurred: Acknowledging that each of us has our story about the events around us and that no one story encapsulates the complete version.

 What follows is an outline of a step-by-step process by which a person who has become separated from the community, including a person who has committed an ethical breach and has been asked to stay apart from the community, could be reconciled with and possibly reintegrated into the community.

-1. Any party involved in the situation that led to separation, including a party who has become separated from the community, expresses a desire for reconnection and brings a request to the EAR council to engage in the reconciliation process.
+- Any party involved in the situation that led to separation, including a party who has become separated from the community, may express a desire for reconnection and bring a request to the EAR Committee to engage in the reconciliation process.
 This request includes the expression of a desired outcome for the process.

-The EAR council explores with the person coming forward the intent behind their request and the feasibility of the desired outcome.
-The EAR council may ask that the person take some time for further reflection.
-Once the council determines that the intent is clear and the desired outcome feasible, it proceeds to the next step.
+The EAR Committee explores with the person coming forward the intent behind their request and the feasibility of the desired outcome.
+The EAR Committee may ask that the person take some time for further reflection.
+Once the committee determines that the intent is clear and the desired outcome feasible, it proceeds to the next step.

-2. The EAR council, acknowledging that they are not trained professionals in this area and utilizing outside resources where appropriate, does their best to determine whether the person making the request has accomplished the following:
+- The EAR Committee, acknowledging that they are not trained professionals in this area and utilizing outside resources where appropriate, does their best to determine whether the person making the request has accomplished the following: